LGBTQ rights in Poland: Recognition of same-sex relationships

 In January 2013, the Sejm voted to reject five proposed bills that would have introduced civil partnerships for both opposite-sex and same-sex couples.
 The High Court later issued an opinion stating that the bills proposed by the Democratic Left Alliance, Your Movement and Civic Platform were all unconstitutional, as Article 18 of the Constitution protects marriage.
 In December 2014, the Sejm refused to deal with a civil partnership bill proposed by Your Movement, with 235 MPs voting against debating the bill, and 185 MPs voting for.
 In May 2015, the Sejm again refused to deal with the topic, with 215 MPs voting against and only 146 for.
 Prime Minister Ewa Kopacz said that civil partnerships were an issue for the next Parliament to deal with.
 A new partnership bill was proposed on 12 February 2018 by the Modern party.

 In June 2018, the European Court of Justice ruled that EU members states must grant married same-sex couples, where at least one partner is an EU citizen, full residency rights and recognise their freedom of movement.

+On 29 May 2026, the Sejm passed the "Act on the Status of the Closest Person in a Relationship" (Ustawa o statusie osoby najbliższej w związku).
+Under the proposed bill, two adults would be able to sign a notarized agreement granting them limited cohabitation rights, including shared property arrangements, maintenance obligations, joint property and tax settlements, and access to their partner's medical information.
+Katarzyna Kotula welcomed the vote, calling the bill "the first law in [Poland's] history that gives the possibility of recognizing same-sex unions."
+The legislation now moves to the upper-house Senate before heading to President Karol Nawrocki, who is aligned with the conservative opposition.
+On 27 May, Paweł Szefernaker, the head of Nawrocki's cabinet stated: "There is not and will not be consent from the president for the introduction or legalisation of civil partnerships".
+Speaking just ahead of the Sejm vote, Nawrocki himself confirmed this stance, stating: "I am the guardian of the Constitution that states explicitly that marriage is a union between a man and a woman."
+However, the president added that he would be willing to sign limited cohabitation rights, provided they do not mirror the legal framework of civil partnerships.

-Poland did not implement this ruling, and in July 2020, the European Court of Human Rights notified the Polish government of cases filed by Polish same-sex couples, inviting the Polish government to present its position on the issue (Andersen v.
+Poland continued to deny recognition to same sex couples, and in July 2020, the European Court of Human Rights notified the Polish government of cases filed by Polish same-sex couples, inviting the Polish government to present its position on the issue (Andersen v.
 Poland).